Skip to main content

 Accessory dwelling

-Building a smaller secondary structure near the main house is something many homeowners dream of.
+Building a smaller secondary structure near the main house is something many dream of.
 An accessory dwelling could be a backyard cottage for an elderly parent, a guest house for visiting loved ones, or an apartment above the garage that can be used for rental income.

 Finished basement or attic